martinbroede/martinbroede/README.md

-- 👋 Hi, I’m @martinbro2021
+- 👋 Hi, I’m @martinbro
 - 👀 I’m interested in hiking, music and programming.
 - 🌱 I’m currently learning Python and Java.
-- 📫 How to reach me martinbro2021[at]yahoo-de
+- 📫 How to reach me: martinbro2021[at]yahoo-com

 <!---
 martinbro2021/martinbro2021 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.